 nations in the region to lower their currencies to stay

 competitive on exports.

-the year at 6.0515 and a huge move for the normally
+down 0.8 percent for the week, a huge move for the normally

 tightly controlled currency.
 Last weekend the People's Bank of

 China (PBOC) doubled the daily trading band allowed for the yuan

 to 2 percent from the mid-point that it sets each day.

 In oil markets, Brent futures fell 94 cents to $105.85 per